NCAR/WRF_DOCKER/README.md

 docker   stop  test_001
 ```

 For regression testing, the above two `docker exec` commands should each have a exit status of 0.
-Additionally, in the [a relative link](README_regtest.md) file, there is explicit information for each test that may be conducted for the regression suite.
+Additionally, in the [README_regtest.md](README_regtest.md) file, there is explicit information for each test that may be conducted for the regression suite.